Shreeramghimire/Salmon-Statistics/second_part.md

 ### The One-Liner to Memorize

 > *"The Score Statistic is the slope of the likelihood hill.
-If the slope at our null hypothesis is steep, the data is screaming that we are nowhere near the peak—so we reject the null."*
+If the slope at our null hypothesis is steep, the data is screaming that we are nowhere near the peak,  we reject the null."*

 ## Hypothesis Testing for Binomial Proportions: Wald, Score, and Agresti-Coull